 Best Value: Metolius Session II

-This affordable option from Metolius has the same dimensions as Organic Climbing’s Simple Pad.
+This affordable option from Metolius ($200) has the same dimensions as Organic Climbing’s Full Pad.
 The difference is that both the foam inside and the 900-denier polyester outer fabric are not quite as durable and will likely wear out faster than Organic’s.
-Still, at $160, it’s one of the least costly regular-sized pads available and has plenty of well-considered features.
+Still, at $200, it’s one of the least costly regular-sized pads available and has plenty of well-considered features.

 Seasoned boulderers will probably be familiar with the Session II.
 It’s among the best-selling pads of all time, and rightfully so.
-While it may show wear faster than its competitors, overall it’s a great value with lots of added features relative to its price tag.
+While it may show wear faster than its competitors, it’s an overall great value with lots of added features and a reasonable price tag.

 - Open: 36″ x 48″ x 4″